davelively14/snapterest/README.md

 - Did not use terminating semicolons
 - File name conventions
   - Did not use `Component.react.js` naming for react component files.
 Instead, used `component.jsx`
-  - Did not capitalize any file names
+  - Did not capitalize any file names, but did capitalize component names.
+Similar to Elixir convention.
-  - Used snake_case for filename spaces
+  - Used `snake_case` for filename spaces

 #### index.html